Riverside Superior Courts and San Bernardino Superior Courts

 Have you been arrested, accused of a crime or received a letter from the District Attorney's Office notifying you that a Complaint has been filed against you in court?

 Well if you are searching for an attorney to represent you or give you advice on what to do next, then you are on the right path.
-My name is James M. Taylor and I am a criminal defense attorney who limits his practice to Riverside and San Bernardino Counties only!
+My name is James M. Taylor and I am a hard working, ethical, honest, aggressive, and very successful Trial Attorney and Criminal Defense Attorney who limits his practice to Riverside County Superior Court's and San Bernardino County Superior Court's only!
 Why only Riverside and San Bernardino Counties… it's because I want to make sure I can be there with you in court on your court date!

 When you hire James M. Taylor, you get James M. Taylor, not attorney so-n-so appearing for Law Offices of Too Busy Tucare who is unable to appear today because they took on too many cases in too many counties on the same day.
-When you interview attorney's make sure the attorney you give your hard earned money to will be the one in court to defend you and not some other attorney you never met before and have no idea what that attorney's credentials are.
+When you interview attorney's make sure the attorney you give your hard earned money to will be the same one who will appear in court with you to defend you and not some stand-in attorney you never met before attempting to defend your rights and freedoms.

 My office is dedicated to the practice of Criminal Law, more specifically, Criminal Defense.
 I have been practicing law well over a decade and have had successfully defended my clients accused of serious crimes over the course of my legal career.
 I have successfully represented many clients in several Felony Jury Trials and have negotiated plea bargains that have been in the best interests for my clients.
 Of most notoriety is the “Banning 13” case.
 The “Banning 13” was the largest murder prosecution in Riverside County History.
 My client was looking at Life Without the Possibility of Parole (LWOP) and unfortunately, my client gave three (3) separate recorded confessions to the police regarding the incident and subsequently admitting to his participation and knowledge.
 Even though the confessions were played to the jury, I was successful in arguing to the jury that the so called confessions were merely coerced statements and the jury agreed.
 I acquired Not Guilty Verdicts for my client and my client is now back with his wife and children.